 2. Home sales

 How many homes sold in the last month?
 How about in the last year?
 It helps to know the size and scope of your market.
-Local realtors often publish this information online, or you can look up your city’s sales data in Redfin’s Data Center.
+Local realtors often publish this information online.
 If you want to zoom out for a broader view, the National Association of Realtors provides national and regional housing data on existing-home sales.
 These numbers can reveal:

 - When the market heats up.
 Comparing monthly sales data can give you a sense of how the market cycles throughout the year.
 Home sales usually start climbing in February, peak from May through August, and slow down in September.